Robinpig/Note/docs/CS/Lock.md

 The **pessimistic lock**, instead, will rely on an external system that will hold the lock for our microservices.

+Locks are problematic by their very nature; perhaps we should seek to avoid using them unless we truly must.

 ## Evaluation Lcoks